-Conform to the requirements of standard specs 450, 455, and 460 except where superseded by this special provision.
+Conform to the requirements of standard spec 450, 455, and 460 except where superseded by this special provision.
 The department will allow only one mix design for each HMA mixture type per layer required for the contract, unless approved by the engineer.
-The use of more than one mix design for each HMA pavement layer will require the contractor to construct a new test strip in accordance with HMA Pavement Percent Within Limits (PWL) QMP Test Strip Volumetrics and HMA Pavement Percent Within Limits (PWL) QMP Test Strip Density articles at no additional cost to the department.
+The use of more than one mix design for each HMA pavement layer will require the contractor to construct a new test strip in accordance with HMA Pavement Percent Within Limits (PWL) QMP Test Strip Volumetrics and HMA Pavement Percent Within Limits (PWL) QMP Test Strip Volumetrics to the department.